 The Developer shall comply with all state and federal laws and regulations as related to state and federal listed threatened and endangered species.
 Prior to construction, Developer shall review the most current state and federal threatened and endangered species lists to determine if changes to the lists have occurred since the applicable NEPA Approvals.
 If changes to the lists have occurred, Developer shall reassess the potential Project impacts to the listed species and/or their habitat.
 Developer shall take all appropriate actions to comply with applicable state and federal regulations.
 If it is determined that adverse effects to listed species will occur, Developer shall work with TxDOT to develop mitigation approaches.
 Developer shall prepare any materials needed for coordination or consultation with regulatory agencies, at TxDOT's direction.
-TxDOT will conduct coordination or consultation with the applicable state and federal agencies for the Project.
-Developer shall be responsible for any mitigation requirements identified from regulatory agency coordination/consultation.
+TxDOT will conduct coordination or consultation requirements identified from regulatory agency coordination/consultation.